Lillee Jean Ethereal Light Peach Makeup Tutorial 2017

 Time to complete this tutorial: 25 Minutes (professionals/myself)

 29 Minutes (beginners/ intermediate)

-The eye makeup is actually rather easy, you just have to make sure the lashes you choose are fluffy, and not spikey, otherwise unwanted drama will be added!
-Ooh, also, being I have two images of the eye makeup in one collage, below will be tiny descriptions of what was done XOXO.
+The eye makeup is actually rather easy, you just have to make sure the lashes you choose are fluffy, and not spikey, otherwise, unwanted drama will be added!
+Ooh, also, being I have two images of the eye makeup in one collage, the below will be tiny.

-To begin, I dusted into ‘Caramelized’ eyeshadow with Morphe’s M433 brush, and I swirled the shadow across my lids with tiny circular blends, as well as side to side blends until my lids had all over color.
+To begin, I dusted into ‘Caramelized’ eyeshadow with Morphe’s M433 brush, and I swirled the shadow across my lids with tiny circular blends, as well as side-to-side blends until my lids had all-over color.
 Excess was taken up into my crease.
 From there I dampened my finger with a cleaned bottle of water, and very lightly mixed the water into ‘Bellini’ Eyeshadow, to only apply it across my lids in full with a main focus on creating uber metallic, and pigmented shadow effects!
-The same process was completed with ‘Luscious’ shadow, with the only difference of Luscious being applied towards my inner corners, and tear ducts.
-Finishing up, I picked up my M433 Brush once more, patted into ‘Charmed, I’m Sure’ shadow, and softly blended the color into my inner c with slight, and concentrated side to side motions!
+The same process was completed with a ‘Luscious’ shadow, with the only difference of Luscious being applied towards my inner corners, and tear ducts.
+Finishing up, I picked up my M433 Brush once more, patted into ‘Charmed, I’m Sure’ shadow, and softly blended the color into my inner c with slight, and concentrated side-to-side motions!
 This shade should be dragged across the lower lash lines for definition, too.
 Peaches ‘N Cream was added as a transitional blender to soften up the crease, and bring the colors up towards my brow bones :)!